adrianschneider94/schedule-fns/README.md

 type Schedule = (startDate: Date | number, direction?: direction) => IterableIterator<Interval>
 ```

-It is a function that receives a date and a direction (defaults to "forward") and returns a generator which yields intervals.
+It is a generator that receives a date and a direction (defaults to "forward") and yields intervals.

 So the simplest formal schedule would be